1dv032/syllabus/examination/part_1/examination.md

 You should write a report where you have investigated the possibility to move the described software to the cloud and using one of the big IaaS; AWS, Microsoft Azure or/and Google Cloud Platform.
 You can choose one or compare two depending on your ambition.
 Here follows a description of the mission from the company.

 We want to handle the scalability problem.
 We don´t want a technical report how to scale the application but more **an overview what possibilities and services that is available and an estimation of the cost of the different services we needed.** We also want references back to where you find your information so we can track it back.
-We will estimate our traffic will be 50 hits per second normally but during some points of the day or when we do some campaign it could in extreme cases be up to 2500 hits per second.
+We will estimate our traffic will be 50 QPS normally but during some points of the day or when we do some campaign it could in extreme cases be up to 2500 QPS.
+At the moment we have MAU-number of 15.000.
+Our log database contains 100 GB of data at the moment and today it is growing with about 0.5 GB/day.

 * We want a up-time of at least 98%.
 What will happen if the cloud provider don´t live up to this?
 * Of course we want a load balancing mechanism in-font of our front-end servers.